-Applications for the 2019 Winnipeg Fringe Lottery will open in early November of 2018.
+Applications for the 2019 Winnipeg Fringe Lottery are now closed.

 Please read the information below regarding the application process.